braden-y/task_tracker/README.md

 You will be prompted to select the time interval for each task as well.

-After the initial execution of the setup script, it can be executed again without root privileges to add users or tasks.
+After the initial execution of the setup script, it can be executed additional times without root privileges to add users or tasks.

 # Additional notes

 Script still needs some work.
 When I get some time, I plan on adding additional features.
-Such as removing tasks and users via the setup script.
+Such as removing tasks and users via the setup script, input validation to prevent errors, etc.

 For now, to remove tasks, access the /opt/task_tracker/files/ directory, and remove the tasks from the master_task_list and associated time interval list.
 The user_list can also be found in this directory.